NO-ob/LoliSnatcher_Droid/CONTRIBUTING.md

 ### Translation Files

 Translation files are located in `assets/i18n/`:
-- `en-US.json` - English (base language)
+- `en.json` - English (base language)

 ### Adding a New Language

-1. Create a new file `assets/i18n/XX-XX.json` (where XX is the language code)
+1. Create a new file `assets/i18n/xx-XX.json` (where xx-XX is the language code)
-2. Copy the structure from `en-US.json` and translate all strings
+2. Copy the structure from `en.json` and translate all strings
 3. Register the locale in the app configuration
 4. Run `sh loc_build.sh` to regenerate types